evans-nyang/healthcare-facilities/CONTRIBUTING.md

 # Healthcare Facilities Contributions Guidelines

-Thank you for considering contributing to **wow**!
+Thank you for considering contributing to **healthcare-facilities**!
 We appreciate your efforts and contributions to make this project better.

 Please take a moment to review this document in order to make the contribution process smooth and effective for everyone involved.